wp-plugins/minimal-coming-soon-maintenance-mode/readme.txt

 == Upgrade Notice ==

-Added option to allow logged in users to visit the website normally, support for adding videos via custom HTML option, and fixed translation file issue.
+Added one more template and fixed the HTML & CSS issue.